 Virtuous Gossamer makes herself as tall and straight as possible facing into where the curtain will part.
 Her mouth feels as dry as a lizard’s back.
 Aunt adjusts the headdress of pearls before pulling back the curtains.
-The guests gasp and then applaud softly as the young girl walks slowly past the tables.
+The guests gasp and then applaud softly as the young girl walks slowly past the tables in her tight fitting red silk dress towards the Main Platform.
 She can hear comments of approval and jealousy.

 “Come to me on tuneful sounds,

 Carry me on dreams of song,

 Bring me to mountains soaring.

 Air is pure and eagles live.”